 The Stoney Trail West transportation corridor provides further connectivity between Springbank and Calgary with the three interchanges at Old Banff Coach Road, Bow Trail and 17 Avenue.

-Although these additional scenic and community corridors require sensitive management, the transportation infrastructure will largely be defined through the future planning of the Special Planning Areas, as discussed in Section 9 of this Plan.
+Although these additional scenic and community corridors require sensitive management, the transportation infrastructure will largely be defined through the future planning of the Special Planning Areas, as discussed in Section 11 of this Plan.

-- Promote consideration of rural character, views, and landscape in new development through architectural and community design guidelines. - · Create attractive, orderly, and well maintained scenic and community corridors for residents and visitors, with high-quality development adjacent to the Stoney Trail interchanges.
+- Promote consideration of rural character, views, and landscape in new development through architectural and community design guidelines. - Create attractive, orderly, and well maintained scenic and community corridors for residents and visitors, with high-quality development adjacent to the Stoney Trail interchanges.

-Development proposals within the scenic 18.1 corridor areas identified on Map 10: Scenic
+18.1 Development proposals within the scenic corridor areas identified on Map 10: Scenic and Community Corridors, shall be subject to the scenic corridor policies of this Plan.

-- and Community Corridors, shall be subject to the scenic corridor policies of this Plan. - 18.2 Non-residential scenic and community corridors should be developed in accordance with the County's Commercial, Office, and Industrial Design Guidelines. - 18.3 Proposals within scenic corridor areas identified on Map 10: Scenic and Community Corridors that do not exhibit a high-quality visual appearance with respect to siting, building design, and landscaping should not be supported (for example, outside storage). - 18.4 Outside storage shall not be considered to be appropriate as a principal use along scenic corridor areas identified on Map 10: Scenic and Community Corridors.
-Limited outside storage or outdoor displays that are ancillary to a designated principal use may be considered acceptable subject to appropriate screening and siting away from the public interface. - 18.5 Notwithstanding, Policy 21.4 9.1 of this Plan, interim uses allowed within Special Planning Area 15 under Section 119 of this Plan may include larger elements of outside storage, subject to: - a) outside storage and display areas forming no greater than 30% of the gross development area within Special Planning Areas 1 and 2; and - b) effective screening and siting of outside storage components away from public and residential interfaces. - 18.6 Planning and development within the Highway 1 West Corridor Key Focus Area
+- 18.2 Non-residential scenic and community corridors should be developed in accordance with the County's Commercial, Office, and Industrial Design Guidelines. - 18.3 Proposals within scenic corridor areas identified on Map 10: Scenic and Community Corridors that do not exhibit a high-quality visual appearance with respect to siting, building design, and landscaping should not be supported. - 18.4 Outside storage shall not be considered to be appropriate as a principal use along scenic corridor areas identified on Map 10: Scenic and Community Corridors.
+Limited outside storage or outdoor displays that are ancillary to a designated principal use may be considered acceptable subject to appropriate screening and siting away from the public interface. - 18.5 Notwithstanding, Policy 9.1 of this Plan, interim uses allowed within Special Planning Area 1 under Section 9 of this Plan may include outside storage, subject to: - a) outside storage and display areas forming no greater than 30% of the gross development area within Special Planning Area 1; and - b) effective screening and siting of outside storage components away from public and residential interfaces.